 - Holiday schedules

 - Extra curricular activities

 - Affirming each parents role in the future

 - Access to school and medical records

 - and many, many more areas that are not immediately apparent

-If an Agreement cannot be reached, or the other parent is simply not fit at present to have any significant custodial time, then we take the matter to Court using all of our years of experience and expertise for you to ensure the safety and welfare of your children.
-Our family law attorney’s have successfully handled hundreds of custodial matters over the years, and we have the knowledge and ability to work with you to prepare the strongest case possible.
+If an agreement cannot be reached, or the other parent is simply not fit at present to have any significant custodial time, then we take the matter to court using our years of experience to ensure the safety and welfare of your children.
+Our family law attorneys have successfully handled hundreds of custodial matters over the years, and we have the knowledge and ability to work with you to prepare the strongest case possible.